grvlbit/THERMAID/examples/README.md

  - ex4 : Loads a fracSim DFN (see also DFN/frac_load_fracsun.m for details) and runs transient fluid pressure diffusion.
  - ex5 : Loads a fracman DFN (see also DFN/frac_load_fracman.m for details) and runs transient fluid pressure diffusion.

-Note that between calling different examples (or simulations in general), it might be requiered to use
+If you recieve an error between running different examples or simulations complaining about **matrix dimensions that do not agree** it is adviced to use

 ```
 close all; clear all;
 ```

 in order to remove the persistent matrices which are resolution and DFN dependent.
+Afterwards the simulation should be able to start!